yiminghu/post-GWAS-pipeline/README.md

 mkdir ${grandfolder}/GNOVA/
 mkdir ${grandfolder}/UTMOST/
 ```
 **Note: REF_TABLE_PATH is a table contains paths to munged summary statistics of all reference GWAS (2,419 UKB + 210 publicly available GWAS).
-If any new reference GWAS are added in the future or any of the existing munged summary statistics are changed, please update this table accordingly!**
+If any new reference GWAS are added in the future or any of the existing munged summary statistics are changed, please update this table accordingly**

 ### 3. Reformatting Sumstats / QC
 The pipeline assumes the following input format: